Did you know companies that use talent assessment tools are 36% more likely to be satisfied with their new hire?

 For instance, for those examinations and assessments that consist of objective questions, the total score can be automatically calculated when the test is over.

 This enables the participants to view their results instantly.
-But for some reason, if you do not wish for the participants to be able to view the results when the assessment is over, or if there is a need for any manual grading then you can always go with the other option.
+But for some reason, if you do not wish for the participants to be able to view the results when the assessment is over, or if there is a need for any manual grading, then you can always go with the other option.

 A good assessment tool should allow for customizations as per the user’s requirements.
-A highly customizable tool provides for the choice of templates, question types, background themes, logo and multimedia add-ons that give assessments a personality.
+A highly customizable tool provides for the choice of templates, question types, background themes, logos, and multimedia add-ons that give assessments a personality.

 8. Cost of Implementation

 It is not really a factor to consider while choosing an assessment tool.
 But, it does bear some relevance.
-It is better to invest less and gain more.
-Just like the ProProfs Quiz Maker that offers free creation and a lower cost of implementation after that.
+It is better to invest less and gain more, just like the ProProfs Quiz Maker that offers free creation and a lower cost of implementation after that.